-TIME: 4 hours.
+AMPHITHEATRE TIME: 4 hours.

 DISTANCE: 240 km return.
+4 x 4 REQUIRED.

 VERY SCENIC DRIVE & OPTIONAL SENSATIONAL HIKE.

 This is an interesting and scenic trip to an altitude of 2500 m.
 Set off up the Oliviershoek Pass.
 As you pass Sterkfontein Dam on your left, look out for the viewpoint overlooking the dam.
 Then continue until you reach a T-junction.
 Turn left onto the R712 to Phuthaditjhaba and Golden Gate.
 You will pass the Sterkfontein Dam wall on your left.
 Further on take a left turn into Phuthaditjhaba, towards Witsieshoek Mountain Resort.
-This road eventually becomes a dirt road.
-Soon after the change you will pass a toll where a small entrance fee is payable.
+You will pass a toll where a small entrance fee is payable.

 After 5 km you will reach a fork in the road.
 Left takes you to Witsieshoek Mountain Resort (2300 m) and right to the Sentinel car park.
 As you climb higher take time to stop at intervals on the road and look left down onto the Royal Natal National Park over 1000 m below.
 Once at the car park another spectacular view is only a five minute walk along the path.
 Ahead is the massive Sentinel (3047 m) and the Devil's Tooth (2941 m).
-[If you intend doing the full hike to the summit, please consult the Entertainment Desk.